Ohio Product Liability Lawyer & Jeep Recall: Suspension Issues could Result in accidents and injuries

 Jeep’s Wrangler models have had their fair share of safety recalls, including for the following defects:

 If you or a loved one has suffered an injury due to a defective Jeep SUV, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Jeep recalls and accidents.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Jeep recalls and accidents in Ohio.